Albania - Market OverviewAlbania - Market Overview

 Albania enjoys important trade benefits with EU members since it signed and ratified the Stabilization and Association Agreement (SAA) in 2006.
 Albania has a free trade agreement (FTA) with Turkey and is a signatory to the Central European Free Trade Agreement (CEFTA), which includes North Macedonia, Montenegro, Kosovo, Moldova, Bosnia and Herzegovina, and Serbia.
 In June 2009, Albania also signed an FTA with the European Free Trade Association (EFTA), which includes Iceland, Liechtenstein, Norway, and Switzerland.

 Corruption is widespread in Albania, particularly in the judiciary, and respect for sanctity of contract remains low.
 Reform of the judicial system is underway, but the investment climate remains problematic and Albania is perceived by many investors as a difficult place to do business.

 Property rights are another challenge in Albania, as clear title is difficult to obtain.
 Unscrupulous actors frequently manipulate the corrupt court system to obtain title to land that is not their own.
 Compensation for land confiscated by the former communist regime is difficult to obtain and inadequate.
 Meanwhile, the agency charged with removing illegally constructed buildings often acts without consultation and fails to follow procedures.

 The Albanian legal system ostensibly does not discriminate against foreign investors.
-The U.S.-Albanian bilateral investment treaty entered into force in 1998 and ensures that U.S. investors receive most-favored-nation treatment.
-The Law on Foreign Investment outlines specific protections for foreign investors and allows 100 percent foreign ownership of companies except in the areas of international air passenger transport, electric power transmission, and television broadcasting.
+The U.S.-Albanian Bilateral Investment Treaty entered into force in 1998 and ensures that U.S. investors receive most-favored-nation treatment.
+The Law on Foreign Investment outlines specific protections for foreign investors and allows 100% foreign ownership of companies except of domestic and international air passenger transport and television broadcasting.

 Albania Trade Development and Promotion